zeph254/Moringa-FT09-phase-3-code-challenge/README.md

 - `Article __init__(self, author, magazine, title)`
   - Article is initialized with an `Author` instance, a `Magazine` instance, and a title.

-  NB: Creating a new entry in the `article` table requires the author and maagzine Foreign Keys.
+  NB: Creating a new entry in the `article` table requires the author and magazine PKs(Primary Keys) as FKs(Foreign Keys).
 Find a way to retrive the author and maagzine id properties from their respective models then use them here
   - The initialization should create a new entry in the database `articles` table
 - `Article property title`
   - Returns the article's title